 We believe climate change is everyone's business and Vialog is proud to be taking concrete steps to protect our environment.
 As part of our core company values, we voluntarily offset our greenhouse gas emissions making Vialog a Net Zero emissions company since 2020.
 In an effort to go above and beyond, we have also started to offset employee emission and some of our third-party infrastructure greenhouse gas emissions in 2021.
-Last but not least, we have recently launched Vialog's one thread one tree program committing to plant one tree for each new discussion thread on Vialog.
+Last but not least, in April 2021 we have launched Vialog's one thread one tree program committing to plant one tree for each new discussion thread on Vialog.

 — David Sarlos, Vialog CEO